KnpLabs/DoctrineBehaviors/README.md

 ## Notice:

-Some behaviors (translatable, timestampable, softDeletable, blameable, geocodable) need Doctrine subscribers in order to work.
+Some behaviors (translatable, trackable, timestampable, softDeletable, blameable, geocodable) need Doctrine subscribers in order to work.
 Make sure to activate them by reading the [Subscribers](#subscribers) section.

 ##Installation